 Module M2.3

 Type of module Compulsory

 Name(s) of lecturer(s) Prof. Dr. Yvonne Graf

 Yvonne.Graf@Reutlingen-University.DE

-Language of instruc- English
+Language of instruc- tion English

 Credits (ECTS) 5 ECTS

 Total workload 150 h (60 h attendance, 90 h self-study)

 Contact hours 4 hours per week (SWS)

 Learning outcomes Professional competencies:

-- Students will learn how to develop and implement data-driven digital marketing strategies that are aligned with broader business goals and to reflect a deep understanding of market trends, customer behaviour, and emerging technologies. - After the course, they will be able use marketing analytics tools and methodologies to measure and evaluate the performance of digital marketing campaigns. - Students will learn to communicate and collaborate effectively with cross-functional teams and stakeholders, including providing clear and compelling presentations of digital marketing strategies and results.
+Students will learn how to develop and implement data-driven digital marketing strategies that are aligned with broader busi- ness goals and to reflect a deep understanding of market trends, customer behaviour, and emerging technologies.
+After the course, they will be able use marketing analytics tools and methodologies to measure and evaluate the perfor- mance of digital marketing campaigns.
+Students will be able to critically evaluate a personal brand in digital media and understand how a certain evaluation can oc- cur.
+Students will learn to communicate and collaborate effectively with cross-functional teams and stakeholders, including providing clear and compelling presentations of digital market- ing strategies and activities.
+Methodological competencies: Students will be able to develop and execute effective digital marketing campaigns across various channels, including e.g., social media channels.
+The course will teach best practice tools and technologies to support marketing campaigns.
+Social competencies: Students will work in groups towards a common goal and thus will be able to collaborate effectively.
+Students will learn how to communicate digital marketing strategies and activities to diverse stakeholders.
+Personal competencies: Students will demonstrate creativity and innovation in devel- oping digital marketing strategies and tactics that address real-world business challenges.
+In the course, they will learn to cultivate a growth mindset and willingness to learn and adapt to new technologies, tech- niques, and trends in the fast-evolving field of digital market- ing.
+Course-specific contributions to AoL competency goals (CG 1 - 6) CG5: Through a combination of theoretical instructions and practical exercises, students will learn how to apply digital activities and tools to approach diverse customer segments and meet the specific needs of users.

-• Methodological competencies:

-- Students will be able to develop and execute effective digital marketing campaigns across various channels, including social media, email, mobile, affiliate marketing, and influencer marketing. - The course will teach best practice tools and technologies to support marketing campaigns, e.g., SEA and SEO.

-Social competencies:

-- Students will work in groups towards a common goal and thus will be able to collaborate effectively. - Students will learn how to communicate digital marketing strategies and activities to diverse stakeholders.

-Personal competencies:

-- Students will demonstrate creativity and innovation in developing digital marketing strategies and tactics that address real-world business challenges. - In the course, they will learn to cultivate a growth mindset and willingness to learn and adapt to new technologies, techniques, and trends in the fast-evolving field of digital marketing.

-Course-specific contributions to AoL competency goals (CG 1 - 6)

-CG5: Through a combination of theoretical instructions and practical exercises, students will learn how to apply digital activities and tools to approach diverse customer segments and meet the specific needs of users.
 Building on this, they will be able to develop customized digital marketing campaigns.

-CG6: Students will gain a comprehensive understanding of digital marketing analytics, including key performance indicators (KPIs).
+CG6: Students will gain a comprehensive understanding of digital market- ing analytics, including key performance indicators (KPIs).
 They will learn how to choose the appropriate metrics to measure customer behavior and engagement, and how to analyze the results to gain valuable insights into customer preferences and needs.
 Through practical exercises and real-world case studies, they will develop the ability to use these insights to make data-driven recommendations.

-Content / indicative syllabus Digital marketing strategy

-Digital marketing channels

-Social media, affiliate, influencer marketing

-Digital advertisement

-E-commerce & omnichannel

-Marketing analytics

-CRM & marketing automation

-Teaching and learning methodology A mixture of learning methods is applied:

-Interactive teaching with discussions

-Project work in small groups

-Presentations and written assignments

-Case studies

-Miscellaneous Guest lecture/workshop if applicable

-Indicative reading list Chaffey, D. & Ellis-Chadwick, F. (2019).
-Digital Marketing .
-Strategy, Implementation and Practice (7 th edition).
+Content / indicative Digital marketing strategy syllabus Digital marketing activities Digital marketing channels Addressing potential customers in the customer journey Digital marketing analytics Personal branding Teaching and learning A mixture of learning methods is applied: methodology Interactive teaching with discussions Project work in small groups Presentations and written assignments Case studies Miscellaneous Guest lecture/workshop if applicable Indicative reading list Chaffey, D. & Ellis-Chadwick, F. (2019).
+Digital Marketing.
+Strategy, Imple- mentation and Practice (7 th edition).
 Pearson.

-M2.4 Electives International Management (1 out of 4)
+M2.4 Electives International Management